310511/RAGCHATBOT/README.md

 5. Run the Application

    streamlit run app.py

 🧠 How It Works

-User uploads a PDF.
+   .User uploads a PDF.

-The file is parsed using unstructured.partition.pdf.
+   .The file is parsed using unstructured.partition.pdf.

-Text is chunked using LangChain's RecursiveCharacterTextSplitter.
+   .Text is chunked using LangChain's RecursiveCharacterTextSplitter.

-Each chunk is embedded and stored in a vector store.
+   .Each chunk is embedded and stored in a vector store.

-User inputs a query → relevant chunks retrieved → sent to LLM.
+   .User inputs a query → relevant chunks retrieved → sent to LLM.

-LLM generates an accurate and context-aware response.
+   .LLM generates an accurate and context-aware response.

 🧩 Future Improvements

-Support for multiple document types (Word, HTML)
+   .Support for multiple document types (Word, HTML)

-Chat history and session memory
+   .Chat history and session memory

-Option to switch between LLM providers (Gemini, OpenAI, etc.)
+   .Option to switch between LLM providers (Gemini, OpenAI, etc.)

-Integration with FAISS or ChromaDB for persistent vector storage
+   .Integration with FAISS or ChromaDB for persistent vector storage

 🙌 Acknowledgements

-Unstructured.io
+   .Unstructured.io

-LangChain
+   .LangChain

-Streamlit
+   .Streamlit

-Google Generative AI
+   .Google Generative AI

 📬 Contact
    Developed during an internship by Utsav Gautam.
    Feel free to raise issues or contribute to enhance the chatbot further!